Sonia-96/MyStudyNotes/ComputerSystems/Operating System.md

    - kernel must be isolated with processes
    - hardware must be isolated with processes
 3. Limited Direct Execution: run code on CPU with constraints
-   - restrict access to sensitie state (anything that need to be protected), like the memory (addresses in RAM), addresses (registers), interrupts
+   - restrict access to sensitive state (anything that need to be protected), like the memory (addresses in RAM), addresses (registers), interrupts
    - prevent **denial-of-service** (what's this???)
 4. Problem #1: Sensitive Table
    - hide **control registers** (convert virtual addresses to physical addresses) from applications